-This chicken ramen stir fry is tender, springy ramen noodles with chicken and broccoli in a sweet and savory sauce.
+Chicken Ramen Stir-Fry is tender, springy noodles with chicken and broccoli in a sweet and savory sauce.
 It tastes better than take-out, has less than 400 calories, and comes together in about 20 minutes.
+Perfect for dinner tonight!

-The secret?
+The secret to this fast and easy dinner?
 Quick-cooking ramen noodles.
 Toss those sodium-packed flavor packets they come with and make a quick sweet and savory sauce.
-Instant Ramen’s got nothing on this fresh, real food version.
+Instant Ramen's got nothing on this fresh, real food version.

 - Dry Ramen Noodles- Those inexpensive packets of instant ramen noodles are a secret weapon for fast dinners.
 Toss out the flavor packets that come with them and what remains is a tender, curly, fast-cooking noodle that just needs to be soaked in hot water to serve.

 - Cooking Oil- Any high heat oil will work here.
 I use avocado oil or grapeseed oil in most of my cooking.
 Vegetable, canola, or peanut oil would work too.

 - Chicken Breast- Chicken thighs would work as well.
 Feel free to use thinly sliced pork or beef which should cook in about the same time as the chicken.
 Tofu is great for a vegetarian version.